Platelet Function Tests

 Many people will never need to have platelet function testing performed.
 It is generally only indicated when someone is experiencing bleeding, on specific medications, or having certain surgeries.
 The tests are not indicated for general screening.

-- Can my doctor choose from a variety of platelet function tests?
+- Can my healthcare practitioner choose from a variety of platelet function tests?

 Typically, a hospital or laboratory will offer one or more tests but not a wide variety.
-These tests evaluate the same thing - platelet function - in different ways.
-Since the sample must be tested promptly, your doctor will choose from what is available.
-Rarely, if a health practitioner wanted a particular type of test done, then it might be necessary for you to go to a clinic, hospital, or another city where that test is performed.
+Since the sample must be tested promptly, your healthcare practitioner will choose from what is available.
+Rarely, if a healthcare practitioner wanted a particular type of test done, then it might be necessary for you to go to a clinic, hospital, or another city where that test is performed.

 - Will my platelet function change over time?